knetikmedia/knetikcloud-csharp-net20-client/docs/StoreBundlesApi.md

 <a name="updatebundletemplate"></a>
 # **UpdateBundleTemplate**
-> ModelItemTemplateResource UpdateBundleTemplate (string id, ModelItemTemplateResource bundleTemplateResource)
+> ItemTemplateResource UpdateBundleTemplate (string id, ItemTemplateResource bundleTemplateResource)

 Update a bundle template